 The Red Paddle Co 9’6” Compact and 11’0” Compact are all-around boards that are designed to fold down smaller than other inflatables so that they can be packed in a smaller travel bag.
 To make this possible, the Compact is made from a thinner base material.
 Because the inherent rigidity of the board is lower due to the thinner material, the design includes two stringers that wrap around the board to reinforce the board structure.
-The deck pad has a gap down the middle for easier folding and the handle is positioned slightly.
+The deck pad has a gap down the middle for easier folding and the handle is positioned slightly off center.

-Most Red Paddle Co inflatable SUP boards come with a bag, Titan Pump, and a center fin with mounting hardware (for boards that use a removable center fin).
+Most Red Paddle Co inflatable SUP boards come with a bag, Titan II Pump, and a center fin with mounting hardware (for boards that use a removable center fin).
 The provided bag fits the boards well when they are rolled properly and is wheeled for easy transport in airports.
-The Titan Pump moves a lot of air in the low-pressure phase of pumping, but it’s a lot to carry around and it’s still a workout to get to 15 psi.
+The Titan II Pump moves a lot of air in the low-pressure phase of pumping, but it’s a lot to carry around and it’s still a workout to get to 15 psi.

 Red Paddle Co boards purchased from Pumped Up SUP also come with an option on a discounted carbon hybrid paddle (or choice of full carbon paddle upgrade), a coiled, straight or hybrid leash, and a handy handheld pressure gauge.
 Other accessories that you will likely need, can be added at a discount at the time of board purchase, including portable electric pumps and personal flotation devices.